CommunityPro/portfolio-html/CONTRIBUTION.md

 - And remember, the smaller the change, the faster for it to be reviewed and merged. 🙂

-> Do not delete or modify someone else's code in this repository, unless stated otherwise.
+- Do not delete or modify someone else's code in this repository, unless stated otherwise.

-- Fix linting changes before committing.
 - Give a meaningful name to whatever file or folder you are adding.

 ### Commits ✨